From super-duper freakshakes and croissant-donut hybrids, to bubblewaffles and ice cream filled macaroons, these are the best London desserts.

 The Zebra has been the top seller for a reason, with layers of croissant and chocolate croissant dough, filled with chocolate buttercream and topped with chocolate ganache!
 While you can visit a Dum Dums Donutterie (yes, that’s the name for a donut shop apparently!) in person, there are now delivery options across London too.
 You really can get your donut fix whenever you need!

 Miki’s Paradise (Holloway)

 It’s hard to avoid the freakshake revolution, with Instagram going wild for glasses filled with rich chocolate milk and ice cream, then piled high with donuts, cookies and more.

 She found an ice cream recipe that utilised egg yolks and decided it was a winning combo.
-This pop up shop moves around town and flavours on offer include melon, HK milk tea, salted caramel and lemon meringue.
+Like many dessert restaurants in London, this one started as a pop up shop, but now has a home on Rupert Street.
+Flavours on offer include melon, HK milk tea, salted caramel and lemon meringue.